-Many factors may contribute to having arthritis; obesity, accidents, vigorous sport or a family history may be important.
-In osteoarthritis certain changes occur in the joint.
+As we get older most people will have "wear and tear" arthritis of the hip, although some will have rheumatoid arthritis which also involves other joints.
+Many factors may contribute to having arthritis; obesity, accidents, vigorous sport or a family history.
+In osteoarthritis (wear and tear), certain changes occur in the joint.